Kartoffelspalt/X1-Yoga-Gen-3-Hackintosh-EFI/README.md

 # X1-Yoga-Gen-3-Hackintosh-EFI
-A Hackintosh EFI for the Thinkpad X1 Yoga Gen 3.
-Support up to Ventura 13.7.6 (Tested it, worked).
-Will try Sequoia soon.
+### OpenCore EFI for Thinkpad X1 Yoga Gen 3.
+Made for Ventura 13.
+### Hibernation works.
+I dont know how, but it works.